 In the week following the procedure, you may have a:

 - hoarse voice

 Ideally, you should rest quietly for one or two days after your bronchoscopy.

 - cough up more than 2 to 3 tablespoons of blood

 - have difficulty breathing

-It is normal to cough up blood-tinged (pink) sputum for a few days.
+It’s normal to cough up blood-tinged, or pink, sputum for a few days.

-Although the procedure carries some risks, they are low.
+Although the procedure carries some risks, they’re low.
 This test provides important diagnostic information.
 It may help you avoid a much riskier, major surgery.